 Food safety requirements for each class of business

 ||No (Optional Online Training)

 *The Food Act requires that Class 1 premises and those using an independent (non-template) Food Safety Program must arrange a 3rd party audit each year.

-This template can also be completed electronically and emailed to us using the Foodsmart Program by visiting the Foodsmart Website.
+This template can also be completed electronically and submitted to Council using the Foodsmart Program by visiting the Foodsmart Website.

-Class 3 food premises need to keep completed basic records about certain food safety practices onsite.
+Class 3 food premises should keep completed basic records about food safety practices onsite.
 This includes details about suppliers, and about potentially hazardous food.
-These records are included in the Food Safety Guide for Class 3 Food Businesses released by the Victorian Government Department of Health and Human Services.
+These records are included in the Food Safety Guide for Class 3 Food Businesses released by the Food Safety Victoria.

 All registered Class 1 and 2 food businesses must have a qualified Food Safety Supervisor.
-The training requirements for the Supervisor have been developed by the Department of Health and Human Services and can be found on the Health Victoria website.
+The training requirements for the Supervisor have been developed by the Department of Health and Human Services and can be found on the Food Safety Victoria website.

 The training must be completed by a Registered Training Organisation (RTO).
 For a list of RTOs offering food safety training please refer to the NTIS website.

-The Department of Health also has an online food safety training program for Class 3 premises called ‘Do Food Safely” that is available on the Health Victoria website.
+The Department of Health also has an online food safety training program for Class 3 premises called ‘Do Food Safely” that is available on the Do Food Safely website.